linked-db/linked-ql/README.md

 *(Relative paths will resolve against your current working directory (CWD).)*

-Use the `--db` flag to run the command for a specific database out of the list of databases:
+Use the `--db` flag to run given command for a specific database out of the list of databases:

 ```cmd
 npx linkedql migrate --db=database_1